Chicago Firefighter Shot Driver In Road Rage Attack After Chase In Andersonville, Prosecutors Say

 Ortiz said Kassim’s actions were a violent overreaction regardless of the circumstances presented by the defense.

-“He’s a trained firefighter who should know not to engage in chasing and [in] a very aggressive manner…endangering the entire public and community,” Ortiz said.
+“He’s a trained firefighter who should know not to engage in chasing and [in] a very aggressive manner … endangering the entire public and community,” Ortiz said.
 “Nothing was going to stop him from confronting the people who hit his vehicle.”

 A few firefighters came to the courthouse Wednesday in support of Kassim.